Type 2 diabetes

 These steps will help keep your blood sugar level closer to normal, which can delay or prevent complications.

 Contrary to popular perception, there's no specific diabetes diet.
-However, it's important to center your diet on these high-fiber, low-fat foods:
+However, it's important to center your diet around:

 Monitoring your blood sugar